stantona/stantona.github.com/source/_posts/2013-01-21-a-tale-of-two-object-models-javascript-and-ruby-part-3.markdown

 For this part, I was originally going to talk about Javacript's prototype system and compare it to Ruby's class system, but found that was too heavy to take on in a reasonably sized blog post.
-Instead, I'm going to talk mostly about Javascript's prototype system, but show how Ruby can do something similar and at the same time introduce a pretty cool feature of the Ruby class system.
+Instead, I'm still going to talk mostly about Javascript's prototype system, but show how Ruby can do something similar and at the same time introduce singleton classes, a pretty cool feature of the Ruby class system.

 <!-- more -->

-## Property lookups in Javascript
+## Property resolution in Javascript

 We saw in part two that Javascript has the `prototype` property on all `Function` objects.